 Look for an electric chainsaw with mostly metal parts for durability.
 Chainsaws with a combination of metal and plastic parts may be more affordable for your wallet, but electric chainsaws with mostly plastic parts may not last quite as long.

-The Best Electric Chainsaws
+Review of the Best Electric Chainsaws

 WORX WG303.1 Electric Chainsaw